UM-CSS/CSSLabs-NLP/user_guide.md

 5. In this folder is a list of labs, each ending in `.ipynb`.
 Click any of these and they should open in a new tab with the lab code and instructions.
     - **Note** if you get an error or the top of the new page does not look like this
         - ![notebook top](images/notebook_top.png "notebook top"),
         - Then you have probably made a mistake in downloading the files.
-Go back to the "clone or download" instructions above.
+Go back to the "[Getting the Code and Data](#download)" instructions.
 6. If you are new to Jupyter Notebooks, everything you need for these labs is in the great [introduction to their basic use](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb).
 7. **Optional notebook extensions**: The labs were designed to work with the `collapsible headings` extension.
 They work fine without it, but look a little nicer if you have it installed.
 Full installation instructions are [at the bottom of this page](https://github.com/ipython-contrib/jupyter_contrib_nbextensions).
 Here's the short version:
     1. In `anaconda prompt` or your terminal, run this command: `conda install -c conda-forge jupyter_contrib_nbextensions`